riptl/docker-netem/README.md

   (TODO Make it work with less privileges)
 - Access to Docker network namespaces
 - Host networking enabled on agent
-- Running as regular Docker container, not service
+- Running as regular Docker container, not Swarm service

 Example:
 ```shell